A New Grounded Partition Identity of Type $D_4^{(3)}$: Introduction

-\begin{theorem} For a non-negative integer $n$, let $c(n)$ denote the number of partitions of $n$ with parts congruent to $1$ or $5$ modulo $6$, or congruent to $0$ modulo $4$.
-Let $d(n)$ denote the number of coloured partitions of $n$ with colour set $\mathcal{D} = \{a,b,c,d,e,f,g,h\}$, subject to the following conditions: \begin{enumerate} \item difference conditions:
+\begin{Theorem} For a non-negative integer $n$, the number of elements in \smash{$\mathcal{P}_{M_{G_2},4}^{h,\geq}$} of size $n$ is equal to the number of partitions with parts congruent to $1$ or $5$ modulo $6$, or congruent to $0$ modulo $4$. \end{Theorem}